Origin of trapped intralayer Wannier and charge-transfer excitons in moir\'e materials

-Our calculated exciton localization for Peak I agrees with earlier GW-BSE results~\cite{Naikintralayer2022} but differs from improved continuum models~\cite{Wangtwist2025}, both obtained without hBN screening.
+The calculated localization for Peak I agrees with GW-BSE results~\cite{Naikintralayer2022} but differs from improved continuum models~\cite{Wangtwist2025}, both obtained without hBN screening.
 For peak II, Fig.~\ref{fig2}(b) shows maximum electron density halfway between the AA and $\mathrm{B^{Se/W}}$ regions when the hole is in the $\mathrm{B^{Se/W}}$ region.
 However, the electron density shows non-negligible overlap when the hole is in the AA region.
 Peak II is a trapped exciton with a small charge-transfer character.
 Fig.~\ref{fig2}(b) shows that for peak III, the maximum electron density is in the AA region when the hole is in the $\mathrm{B^{Se/W}}$ region.
 This indicates strong charge-transfer character.
 We also note that when the hole is located in the AA region, the electron density exhibits hexagon-like distributions with corners at AA sites.
-Peak III is more delocalized than the other two peaks, with significant charge-transfer character.
+Peak III is more delocalized than the other two peaks, with significant charge-transfer character (See SI, Sec.~G for more details).
 While previous GW-BSE results obtained without hBN screening also indicate charge-transfer character, Peak III is found to be significantly more localized.
 For instance, with the hole in the AA region, GW-BSE predicts no electron density contribution to the Peak III exciton, in contrast to the hexagon-like distribution found in our calculations.